MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Hierarchical
 ============

-Each instance = one location.
+Each instance = one scene-graph location.

 .. container:: m-row